Fan Fic: Project Tatterdemalion

 - You Are Not Alone: A major theme.
 The Hollows are driven by a primal need to make others like them and the Shinigami hold back their own primal insticts through the companionship of the Hive Mind.

 - You Wouldn't Like Me When I'm Angry: Isshin and Kisuke.
 Especially Kisuke.
 The characters eventually conclude that this is because they're the least familiar with violence out of the shinigami.
 Although they've always had very fierce tempers that they fear and restrain, they have also never been in killing fights before... or even exposed to blood much.
-Consequently, they have less control over their "others" (zanpakutous/amplified survival instincts) than the others.
+Consequently, they have less control over their "others" (zanpakutous/amplified survival instincts) than those with some military training.